developerfred/papi-simulator/README.md

 Contributions are welcome!
 Here are some ways you can contribute:

+### For Developers
-- Add new examples
+- Add new examples following our [Community Template Guidelines](./COMMUNITY_TEMPLATES.md)
 - Improve existing examples
-- Fix bugs
+- Fix bugs and enhance performance
 - Enhance the UI/UX
+- Add new features

+### For the Community
+- Share your use cases and example ideas
+- Report bugs and suggest improvements
-- Improve documentation
+- Help with documentation and tutorials
+- Spread the word about the playground

 Please feel free to submit a Pull Request.